 - Sorting and replying to constituent inquiries and mail

 - Meeting and interacting with constituents in the office

 - Answering telephones

-(We encourage those students affiliated with a local college or university to apply through their respective programs.)
+(We encourage those students affiliated with a Utah-based college or university to apply through their respective programs.)

 For questions about Senator Lee’s internship program, please contact Alyssa Burleson at (202) 224-5444 or at email@example.com.